sandeeprvarma/infra-automation/README.md

 ```
 terraform apply --var-file=nonprod/usw2-np-testserver.tfvars
 ```

-similarly, we can create S3 and RDS.
+Similarly, we can create S3 and RDS.